Please Keep Business Social Media About Business

 People don’t hire me to know my opinions.
 They hire me to help them succeed and to hold them accountable for their actions—or lack thereof.
 That’s what consultants and coaches do.

 The same goes for the services or products I choose to use.
 I don’t care about who they voted for or their politically correct stances on any subject.
-(That is, unless they ram it down my throat.)
 I just care that they support the product or service I am paying for.

-That said, there is no place for the blatant nastiness, innuendo, and name-calling I’ve increasingly been witness to online and in business venues.
+That said, there is no place for the blatant nastiness, innuendo, and name-calling I’ve increasingly witnessed online and in business venues.
+To do so reflects a lack of professionalism.

 All Business ALL the Time?